zooniverse/Panoptes-Front-End/README.md

 - `npm start` builds and runs the site locally.

 ⚠️ **Note:** as of Node 16.15, running _npm install_ results in errors such as _npm ERR!
 ERESOLVE could not resolve_ and _Conflicting peer dependency: foobar@x.y.z_ You can bypass this problem by instead running `npm install --legacy-peer-deps`.
-Please see [issue 6155](https://github.com/zooniverse/Panoptes-Front-End/issues/6155) for more details
+Please see [issue 6155](https://github.com/zooniverse/Panoptes-Front-End/issues/6155) for more details.

 ### Viewing the Website

 Open your web browser of choice and go to `https://localhost:3735/`

 If you want to _login_ via the Panoptes API and _view authenticated pages,_ then you'll need to set up and use `https://local.zooniverse.org:3735` instead of using localhost:3735.
 Otherwise, you'll run into CORS errors.
 (You need to add the hostname to your hosts file, pointing to local.
-[Instructions are on our Stackoverflow](https://stackoverflow.com/c/zooniverse/questions/109).)
+Instructions are on [our Stackoverflow](https://stackoverflow.com/c/zooniverse/questions/109).)

 ### Configuration